 These specific classes are required for SDA certification only.
 For those seeking only state certification, it is strongly recommended that students enroll for a minimum of one course each school year.
 Applied religion is not to exceed 3 credits; 3 of the religion credits must be upper division.
 Transfer students from non-SDA schools must have 3 hours of religion credit per 30 credits taken in residence at Southwestern, with a minimum of 6 hours.
 Religion classes taken prior to enrollment at Southwestern will be considered for transfer, at least 3 hours must be from an SDA school, and non-SDA religion classes taken after enrolling at SWAU will not be transferred.

-Title credits
+ltem # Title credits

-Christian Beliefs 3
+RELT 101 Christian Beliefs 3

-Bible Study Methods 3
+RELT 201 Bible Study Methods 3

-History of the Seventh-day 3
+RELH 230 History of the Seventh-day 3

 Adventist Church

 RELB upper division (see advisor) 3

-Christian Beliefs Bible Study Methods History of the Seventh-day

 Social and Behavior Science